RedisBloom/RedisBloom/docs/commands/cf.insertnx.md

 <details open><summary><code>key</code></summary>

-is key name for a cuckoo filter to insert items to.
+is key name for a cuckoo filter to add items to.

 If `key` does not exist - a new cuckoo filter is created.
 </details>

 <details open><summary><code>ITEMS item...</code></summary>

-One or more items to insert.
+One or more items to add.
 </details>

 ## Optional arguments